petru-dimitriu/wxPianoControl/readme.md

 A simple Piano widget for wxWidgets.
 Tested on wxWidgets 2.9.*

 ## Overview
-Widget which shows a piano with notes in any useful range, supports clicking keys as well as using the keyboard to play it, and sends appropriate events accordingly.
+Widget which displays a piano with notes in any useful range, supports clicking keys as well as using the keyboard to play it, and sends appropriate events accordingly.

 Supports showing note names on the keys according to 4 notations: Classic (Do, Re, ...), Byzantine (Ni, Pa, ...), Greek Byzantine (Νη, Πα,...) and Western (C, D, ...).

-Includes `score.cpp`, which implements the `Note` and `MultipleNotes` (chord) classes in the `Music` namespace, that the widgets uses to pass and receive note information.
+Includes `score.cpp`, which implements the `Note` and `MultipleNotes` (chord) classes in the `Music` namespace, that the widget uses to pass and receive note information.

 This repository contains a **working example** of the widget.
 Compile and run `appmain.cpp` to see it run right away.